mrpro.data.AcqIdx

 Checks all tensor attributes of the dataclass for their device, (recursively if an attribute is a

-if not all tensors are on cpu or if the device is inconsistent, returnsTrue
+Falseif not all tensors are on cpu or if the device is inconsistent, returnsTrueif the data class has no tensors as attributes.

 - property is_cuda: bool[source]